cedudley18/dataviz_finaltopic/updates.md

 # April 25 beginning of class

   I started to add radio buttons where you can choose what variable you want colored on the scatterplot.

+# April 25 end of class

+  Still trying to figure out the second set of radio buttons, now using updateradiobuttons but still not able to get it to work yet.